How to Keep Your Customer Communication Compliant with GDPR and HIPAA

 GDPR vs HIPAA

-GDPR and HIPAA has different geography and focus:
+GDPR and HIPAA have different geographic scope and focus:

 Both of these policies state that if someone collects or shares personal information, it must be done carefully, transparently, and only when necessary.